 Admission: 80 SEK, giving admittance to both the garden and the museum.
 Payment in the pavilion in the Garden.

 Free admission: children under 18 accompanied by adults.
-Member of the Swedish Linnaeus Society, holder of the Uppsala card.
+Member of the Swedish Linnaeus Society.